-Payments to retail communities were \$32.6 million, \$30.1 million, and \$28.3 million in 2022, 2021 and 2020, respectively.
+Payments to retail communities were \$32.4 million, \$32.6 million and \$30.1 million in 2023, 2022 and 2021, respectively.
 These payments were collected from retail customers in communities with PRO Agreements and remitted to the communities.
-These payments increased \$2.5 million in 2022 over 2021 and \$1.8 million in 2021 over 2020 due primarily to higher retail sales revenues and an increase in the percentage of revenues collected for certain communities.
+These payments increased \$2.5 million in 2022 over 2021 due primarily to higher retail sales revenues and an increase in the percentage of revenues collected for certain communities.

-Decommissioning expenses were \$0, \$25.2 million and \$52.7 million in 2022, 2021 and 2020, respectively.
+Decommissioning expenses were \$18.1 million, \$0.0, and \$25.2 million in 2023, 2022 and 2021, respectively.
 Decommissioning expenses are recorded in an amount equivalent to the income on investments for decommissioning plus amounts collected for decommissioning in the rates for electric service in such year.
-Decommissioning expenses were \$0 in 2022 because investment losses due to adverse market conditions offset rate collections for the decommissioning of non-nuclear assets.
-Decommissioning expenses decreased \$27.5 million in 2021 as compared to 2020 due primarily to a decrease in investment income for decommissioning funds.
+Decommissioning expenses for non-nuclear assets and Cooper Nuclear Station were \$16.3 million and \$1.8 million. respectively, in 2023.
+Decommissioning expenses were \$0.0 in 2022 because investment losses due to adverse market conditions offset rate collections for the decommissioning of non-nuclear assets.

-Depreciation and amortization expenses were \$128.8 million, \$121.8 million and \$126.2 million in 2022, 2021 and 2020, respectively.
-The \$7.0 million increase from 2021 to 2022 was due primarily to the amortization of the regulatory asset for OPEB as rate collections began in 2022 for debt service on the debt used to partially fund the OPEB Trust and an increase in depreciation expense for the Ainsworth Wind Facility.
+Depreciation and amortization expenses were \$128.4 million, \$128.8 million, and \$121.8 million in 2023, 2022 and 2021, respectively.
+The increase of \$7.0 million from 2021 to 2022 was due primarily to the amortization of the regulatory asset for OPEB as rate collections began in 2022 for debt service on the debt used to partially fund the OPEB Trust and an increase in depreciation expense for the Ainsworth Wind Facility.
 These increases were partially offset by lower depreciation expense for Gerald Gentleman Station and lower amortization costs related to assets of retail customers.
-The decrease of \$4.4 million in 2021 from 2020 was due primarily to lower depreciation and amortization costs related to retail customers.

-Payments in lieu of taxes were \$10.2 million, \$9.9 million and \$9.8 million in 2022, 2021 and 2020, respectively.
+Payments in lieu of taxes were \$10.2 million, \$10.2 million, and \$9.9 million in 2023, 2022 and 2021, respectively.
 The District makes payments in lieu of taxes to local political subdivisions as required by the Nebraska Constitution.